 The best way to keep a pantry well-stocked with the items you use all the time is to replenish before they are gone.
-We keep a small pad of paper in the kitchen and as soon as we are almost finished with an item or just finishing, we note it down.
+I keep a small pad of paper in the kitchen and as soon as I am almost finished with an item I note it down.

 My pantry is broken down into three categories: 1) Savory, 2) Baking, and 3) The Refrigerator/Freezer.

-We buy some of our pantry items in bulk (marked with *) and only buy about 1 – 2 pounds at a time.
+I buy some of our pantry items in bulk (marked with *) and only buy 1 – 2 pounds at a time.
 Bulk is a great way to save money and to only buy what you immediately need.
 I store the items in glass Weck Jars except for baking items which are stored in OXO Pop-Up Top Containers.
-We LOVE both products and they keep everything fresh.
+I LOVE both products as they keep everything fresh.

 If you have any questions – please do not hesitate to reach out.

-** this has been updated January 2018 as we have completely revamped the way we cook and eat beginning October 2017 – we are cutting our refined sugars, processed carbs, and extra sodium.
-We are making more of an effort to support our local farmers for produce and buy sustainable and grass-fed meats.
+** this has been updated in September 2017, and then again in January 2018.
+In September, I completely revamped the way I cook and approach food.
+Fast forward to January 2018, I cut our refined sugars, processed carbs, and extra sodium so any lurking items got tossed.
+I am making more of an effort to support our local farmers for produce and buy sustainable and grass-fed meats from ranchers.

 Savory – these are items that can make an emergency meal in no time.